SKA-ScienceDataProcessor/integration-prototype/sip/science_pipeline_workflows/ingest_visibilities/README.md

 threads to asynchronously receive and perform ingest processing on visibility data streamed from CSP.

-This workflow assumes that each ingest processes receives and processes the complete time stream for a set of channels (which may be as many as ~300).
+This workflow assumes that each ingest process receives and processes the complete time stream for a set of channels (which may be as many as ~300).

 The total data from CSP for the scheduling block, which may consist of as much